Supply Chain Management

 Designation of Key Suppliers

-The Kyocera Group identifies the top 80% of suppliers in terms of purchase amount in the previous fiscal year as important suppliers, focusing on suppliers who supply us with important raw materials, suppliers with large transaction amounts, and suppliers who cannot be replaced, including suppliers who attended the supplier reception.
+The Kyocera Group designates our top 80% of suppliers in terms of purchase amount in the previous fiscal year as key suppliers, focusing on suppliers who supply us with important raw materials, suppliers with large transaction amounts, and suppliers who cannot be replaced, including suppliers who attended the supplier reception.
 We ask these suppliers to respond to our supply chain survey.

 Companies Surveyed